andycroll/andycroll.com/_posts/2024/2024-02-26-validate-email-addresses.md

 Ensuring you have data that makes sense is why Rails provides [validations](https://guides.rubyonrails.org/active_record_validations.html) through the Active Model library, which underpins Active Record.

-Making sure you can email your users is one of the most important thing to get right in your application, so you probably already have validation checks around your `User#email` attribute.
+Making sure you can email your users is one of the most important things to get right in your application, so you probably already have validation checks around your `User#email` attribute.

 ## Instead of…